 In the realm of digital learning tools, Quizlet stands out as a versatile platform for creating and studying flashcards, offering various modes to enhance memorization and knowledge retention.
-Among these features, the "I don't know" keybind holds a unique position, particularly for those seeking a more personalized and effective learning experience.
+And among these features, the "I don't know" keybind holds a unique position, particularly for those seeking a more personalized and effective learning experience.
 This keybind, often overlooked, can significantly impact how users interact with the platform and master new material.

 Understanding the "I Don't Know" Keybind in Quizlet